Duke University Press

 - RADICAL HISTORY REVIEW takes a critical look at the past, scrutinizing conventional historical interpretations.

-- SMALL AXE focuses on the renewal of the practices of intellectual criticism in the Caribbean and on the expansion/revision of the horizons of such criticism.
+- SMALL AXE: A CARIBBEAN JOURNAL OF CRITICISM focuses on the renewal of the practices of intellectual criticism in the Caribbean and on the expansion and revision of the horizons of such criticism.

 Theory, culture, ideology